benoleary/Vevacious/README.txt

 CHANGELOG:
+ * 25th October 2014: version 1.1.01
+ - First fix of a critical bug: fixed silly use of old variable name in warning statement causing Python to crash.
+The whole calculation had run as intended, but the warning about an exponent for thermal tunneling being capped to stop an overflow error itself caused an error by trying to use a variable that didn't exist.
+It now correctly prints the warning without crashing the programme.
+ - Attempted fix of the second critical bug: The case of a DSB evaporation temperature *higher* than the temperature at which the panic vacuum is higher than the field origin was not correctly handled in 1.1.00 and the lazy dimissal as low_survival_probability was both wrong in general and also incorrectly handled (the optimal tunneling temperature was left at 0.0 and the path deformation crashed because of a division by zero).
+This should now be fixed, but I don't actually have a concrete example case to test it on.
+   Thus the bug is not yet confirmed to be fixed by this release.

  * 24th October 2014: version 1.1.01
  - First fix of a critical bug: fixed silly use of old variable name in warning statement causing Python to crash.
 The whole calculation had run as